Self-publishing can be the ideal choice for many businesses and authors. Whatever genre your book may be, we are here to help you succeed.

 One advantage to publishing an e-book is to test the market.
 How well the book sells helps to determine how well the paperback might sell.

 It is important for an author to have a website to promote his/her book, and it is no less important that the public can find the author's website.
 It is a good learning experience for a future website owner to investigate how well a website design promotes the author's book.
-If you use Google to search for "clothing alterations book" you will find that ours is currently #1 globally.
+Our clothing alterations book's website had remained ranked #1 on search engines until the author retired.

 Compare the costs of websites as mentioned before.
 Which is the better deal, to spend around $2,000.00 for a website that may never be seen except by the website owner, or to spend about half for a website that is in the top ten on search engines?
 Authors are inherently smarter than average, and we are confident that you will recognize that WSP has a lot more to offer than merely printing your books.